ab12gu/personal-website/README.md

 I have ran into issues with custom settings and organization due to the highly structured format of the framework.
 Alternatively, using a framework, such as Django, allows one to write beautiful websites mainly in python allowing more versitility, but maintaining language simplicity for quick development.

-Overall, it did help me with development of my stepmom's business [masala blend](https://masalablend.com) as it is developed using the same framework, because it is build on shopify.
+Overall, it did help me with development of my stepmom's business [masala blend](https://masalablend.com) as it is developed using the same framework, because it is built on shopify.

 As with anything, there are major pros and cons.